sara-shaheen-ML/Bike-Sharing-Demand/project/bike_sharing_demand_report.md

 1. Good quality data with proper splitting of training and testing.
 2. Proper Exploratory data analysis and feature engineering techniques.
 3. Training and fitting the data using muliple models (such as, Linear regression, tree based, random forest, XGBOOST, Autogluon).
-4. Using proper validation and model scoring metrics All of the previous steps are to be performed in an iterative way with lots of patience and dedication until achieving satisfying validation and scoring.
+4. Using proper validation and model scoring metrics.

+All of the previous steps are to be performed in an iterative way with lots of patience and dedication until achieving satisfying validation and scoring.